Akryum/nodepack/docs/guide/native-require.md

 yarn add @nodepack/module
 ```

-This package contains utilities related to Node's native `require` implementation.

-First, you can access the native Node `require` API:
+Then you can access the native Node `require` API:

 ```js
 import { nativeRequire } from '@nodepack/module'